-Secondly, the Andorran CIT Law provides that whenever the transferred entity or the entity distributing the dividend is not Andorran tax resident, such company has to be subject to (and not exempt from) a tax equivalent to the Andorran CIT at a nominal rate of at least 40 per cent of the general tax rate established in the CIT Law (i.e., 4 per cent).
-This test is considered to be met for subsidiaries resident in a country that has signed a double tax agreement with Andorra.
+Secondly, the Andorran CIT Law provides that whenever the transferred entity is not Andorran tax resident, such company has to be subject to (and not exempt from) a tax equivalent to the Andorran CIT at a nominal rate of at least 40 per cent of the general tax rate established in the CIT Law (i.e., 4 per cent).
+This test is met for subsidiaries resident in a country that has signed a double tax agreement with Andorra.